-Note 2: All OOHW must be approved in accordance with the CNVMP and OOHW Protocol or EPL prior to commencing (eg OOHW permit will be required).
+Note 2: All OOHW must be approved in accordance with the CNVMP and OOHW Protocol or EPL prior to commencing.
 Refer Section 1.1.5.

 4.3 Predicted Noise Impacts

 The following overview is based on the predicted impacts at the most affected receivers and is representative of the worst-case (15 minute) noise levels that are likely to occur during Project work.
 The predicted levels include consideration of the project specific mitigation and management measures outlined in Section 8.2.